 - Explore graduate school options in quantitative Public Health from our Director of Graduate Studies and prepare for graduate school applications

 - Build relationships with fellow students with similar interests and with faculty in Public Health

-Travel to Boston and living expenses are provided in part by NIH Grant T36GM093772.
+Travel to Boston and living expenses (including lodging and all meals) are provided in part by NIH Grant T36GM093772.